-Billing Rates are Too Low.
-This is a common obstacle for partners who are seeking to transition from smaller or mid-size firms to larger national or international practices and can often compel partners to remain at their firm, seemingly trapped by the inability to move their practice.
-Some partners are more fortunate and are faced with only a portion of their book involving clients which may have lower billing rate arrangements.
-In these cases, partners who are willing in the short-term to leave behind work that does not fit in with the prospective targeted firm's overall practice may reap the benefits of such a strategic decision long-term.
+Billing Rates Are Too Low.
+This is a common obstacle for partners who are seeking to transition from smaller or mid-sized firms to larger national or international practices and can often compel partners to remain at their firms, seemingly trapped by the inability to move their practices.
+Some partners are more fortunate and are faced with only a portion of their books involving clients that may have lower billing-rate arrangements.
+In these cases, partners who are willing in the short term to leave behind work that does not fit in with the prospective targeted firm's overall practice may reap the benefits of such a strategic decision long term.

 Partners whose billing rates are too low should not feel there is no way out.
-Assuming everything else is a good fit, firms are generally receptive to working with partners to come up with creative solutions to gradually move their clients' rates over time to levels more in line with the target firm's billing rate structure.
+Assuming everything else is a good fit, firms are generally receptive to working with partners to come up with creative solutions to gradually move their clients' rates over time to levels more in line with the target firm's billing-rate structure.
 Client loyalty and confidence is, of course, essential in this type of effort.
-Generally we have found that partners who have had long-term relationships with their clients do not have a problem convincing them to gradually move to higher rate structures.
-This is largely because of the excellent representation the client has received over a period of years, but may also be a result of the fact that the partner may have a better platform from which to service his clients once he has moved to the target firm.
-Thus, clients have been very receptive overall to making these changes and we have seen a number of partners transition to larger, more sophisticated practices and in some cases more than double their books because of the broader platform they realize in "upgrading" to a larger firm.
+Generally, we have found that partners who have had long-term relationships with their clients do not have a problem convincing them to gradually move to higher-rate structures.
+This is largely because of the excellent representation the client has received over a period of years, but may also be a result of the fact that the partner may have a better platform from which to service his/her clients once he/she has moved to the target firm.
+Thus, clients have been very receptive overall to making these changes, and we have seen a number of partners transition to larger, more sophisticated practices and in some cases, more than double their books because of the broader platform they realize in "upgrading" to a larger firm.

-Billing Rates are too High - Turning Away Business at Current Firm.
-The converse of rates being too low - rates being too high - can also appear to some partners to be an issue when attempting to transition their book of business to another firm.
-A prime example of this type of situation is the partner practicing at a major firm with a minimal book who has served primarily as a service partner for other rainmakers in his current firm.
-This partner may have had an opportunity to build a small book, but because he has primarily been servicing other partners' business, his book is minimal and he believes he is, as a result, precluded from making a move.
-Coupled with the feeling that he is unable to move, this partner may also find that he is unable to get new business from cross-selling within his firm because he is competing with many other service partners with whom he practices.
-The partner may also be forced to turn down business he would otherwise be able to bring in and service himself because the rates for these clients are too low for the rate structure at his current firm.
+Billing Rates Are Too High-Turning Away Business at Current Firm.
+The converse of rates' being too low-rates' being too high-can also appear to some partners to be an issue when attempting to transition their books of business to other firms.
+A prime example of this type of situation is the partner practicing at a major firm with a minimal book who has served primarily as a service partner for other rainmakers in his/her current firm.
+This partner may have had an opportunity to build a small book, but because he/she has primarily been servicing other partners' business, his/her book is minimal, and he/she believes he/she is, as a result, precluded from making a move.
+Coupled with the feeling that he/she is unable to move, this partner may also find that he/she is unable to get new business from cross-selling within his/her firm because he/she is competing with many other service partners with whom he/she practices.
+The partner may also be forced to turn down business he/she would otherwise be able to bring in and service him/herself because the rates for these clients are too low for the rate structure at his/her current firm.